jaytmiller/htc-utils/aws-annex-setup/README.md

 5. Deleting the annex-user user created by you
 6. Deleting the condor-master security group created by you
 7. Deleting the HTCondorAnnex... security group created by condor annex
+8. Deleting the HTCondorAnnex-master IAM role created by you

+NOTE: If the S3 bucket is not empty the cloudformation step which attempts to delete it will fail.
+Hence I added an explicit step to remove the S3 bucket manually.
+Non-empty S3 may be tied to running workers.